rifah07/learning_ruby/oop/Ruby_OOP_Basics.md

 - There are a few things that are **not objects** in Ruby:
   methods, blocks, and variables are three that stand out.

 ---

+## Keep the Fire Burning 🔥

+Remember, mastering Ruby and object-oriented programming is a journey, not a race.
+Every step you take, every bug you fix, and every line of code you write is a victory that builds your skills stronger and sharper.
+Embrace challenges as opportunities to grow and keep your curiosity alive.

+The magic happens when you persist — push through confusing moments, celebrate your wins, and never stop learning.
+You have the power to create amazing software and bring your ideas to life.
+Stay passionate, stay driven, and let your code shine brighter with every keystroke!

+**Keep coding, keep growing, and keep that fire burning — the best is yet to come!** 🚀🔥

+Happy coding! 💻✨
+---